kube-ci/engine/docs/guides/force_trigger.md

 # Force Trigger

 This tutorial will show you how to trigger a Workflow manually.
 Here, we will use the same workflow used in previous [serial-execution](serial_execution.md) example, but trigger it without creating any ConfigMap.
-Note that, for force trigger we have to set `allowForceTrigger` to true.
+Note that, for force trigger we have to set `allowManualTrigger` to true.

 Before we start, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).
 Now, install KubeCI engine in your cluster following the steps [here](/docs/setup/install.md).